sm32d/passey/README.md

 Version 1.0

+This project is licensed under the GNU Affero General Public License v3.0

 **GUI coming soon!
 Keep a look at the repo or sign up for my mailing list at https://www.prodominik.me**

 ## Prerequisites